jaydeesimon/dropbox-clj-repl/README.md

 # Dropbox Clojure REPL

 I'm getting a lot of mileage out of my Dropbox account lately and it's working out great.
-Unfortunately, it's getting difficult to manage all of the crap that gets uploaded there.
+Unfortunately, it's getting difficult to manage all of the content that gets uploaded there.

-I'm envisioning this project as a starting point for helping me manage that crap.
+I'm envisioning this project as a starting point for helping me do that.

 # Usage